dvorkinguy/solitics-infrastructure-live-v4/README.md

+### Solution Simplification for Non Production
+At the end - Show the production git repo strategies created Pods - on

+## Start Here

 We''l switch using S3 Bucket and Dynamo DB table to lock our state.
 This approach shuld be used most of the time especially when working in a team, instead of relying on the local state.